HEssaidi/1st-steps-ngTesting/README.md

 ...

 #### AAA pattern
-AAA is a common standard for writing unit test cases like same as JAVA.
+AAA is a common standard for writing unit test cases like same as JAVA. <br />
-Arrange: It means arrange everything to setup unit test cases, like creating objects, initializing/mocking data...
+Arrange: It means arrange everything to setup unit test cases, like creating objects, initializing/mocking data... <br />
-Act: means execute necessary functionality/method that needs to be tested.
+Act: means execute necessary functionality/method that needs to be tested. <br />
 Assert: Check the expected result, easy peasy !!!!!!